 A CIC that is issued based on the sole backing of chapati and spent only on flour then re-spent on chapati alone may not help you prepare for a wedding or plan a community garden.
 Looking at the full (and potential) list of goods and services on offer and demand in a community and planning how a CIC will flow through those resources is very important.
-Understanding which of those resources are available locally and which are imported, as well as which are sold locally and which are exported, will ultimately provide a roadmap toward a sustainable market.
+Understanding which of those resources are available locally and which are imported - as well as which are sold locally and which are exported will ultimately provide a roadmap toward a sustainable market.

 What defines local or community?
 What would happen if everyone in your community had a job?
 Is there enough work on farms, roads, houses and so on to give everyone full employment?
-If a community can come together with their needs, abilities, and resources, full employment is possible.
+If a community can come together with both their needs and abilities and resources this is possible.